rarebreed/rarebreed.github.io/_posts/2020-01-23-open-source-reckoning.md

 In Steve's post, he talks about what he saw as a mismatch between what the rust community expects and what the lead maintainer was doing.
 The rust community has an unwritten and unsaid expectation that the premiere benefit of rust is its safety.
-The lead maintainer on the other hand felt that perhaps sacrificing a small amount of risk was worth increased speed (actix-web seems to crop up in the top 3 performing web server frameworks from Tech Empower).
+The lead maintainer on the other hand felt that perhaps sacrificing a small amount of risk was worth increased speed.
+I believe this was important to the developer since actix-web seems to crop up in the top 3 performing web server frameworks from Tech Empower.

 The rust community, generally known as being very nice and friendly, had a few members say some rather caustic things.
-The maintainer appeared to be flippant (though the developer said that English is not his first language, so he was not perhaps trying to come off this way) when members would submit Pull Requests to get fixes that were just as performant, but also didn't require undefined behavior (eg, using unsafe) or exhibit unsoundness (eg using cells inappropriately).
+The maintainer appeared to be flippant, but one should take into consideration that the developer's native language is not English.
+So perhaps he was not trying to come off this way.
+When members would submit Pull Requests to get fixes that were just as performant, but also didn't require undefined behavior (eg, using unsafe) or exhibit unsoundness (eg using cells inappropriately), some in the community took the author's non-commital badly.

 The end result of the bickering is that the maintainer said he had enough, was leaving open source entirely, and pulled the project with him (though it has since been [forked][-actix-web] under a new